SnapForks/snapforks.github.io/README.md

 # SnapForks Website
 Hey!
 Did you notice that the website has a new design!

 I may of worked a little to hard on the website.
+But I'm proud of it
 ## Setup
 ### Copy files
 ```css